Guderian2nd/TrueHistoryAI/AI Rules.md

 IF DmgUnitNum is High THEN NeedLogistics is High
 IF DmgUnitNum is Medium THEN NeedLogistics is Medium IF DmgUnitNum is Low THEN NeedLogistics is Low
+IF DmgUnitNum is Low THEN NeedLogistics is Low
-IF RemainingLabor is RemainLaborHigh THEN NeedLogistics is High IF NeedLogistics is High THEN Logistics is LHigh
+IF RemainingLabor is RemainLaborHigh THEN NeedLogistics is Medium IF NeedLogistics is High THEN Logistics is LHigh
-IF NeedLogistics
+IF NeedLogistics is Medium THEN Logistics is LMedium IF NeedLogistics is Low THEN Logistics is LLow

+DoQuestTask is VeryHigh

+DoQuestTask is High

+DoQuestTask is Medium

+DoQuestTask is Low

+DoQuestTask is VeryLow